okami101/vuetify-admin/docs/guide/laravel.md

 #### RequestMediaTrait

-This trait will import `HasMediaTrait` from [Spatie MediaLibrary](https://github.com/spatie/laravel-medialibrary) with additional of request file save management.
+This trait will import `InteractsWithMedia` from [Spatie MediaLibrary](https://github.com/spatie/laravel-medialibrary) with additional of request file save management.
 This trait will be responsible for taking all valid request files that correspond to a valid collection name, as well as delete asked media for given collection.

 Let's take this model media registration :